K-P-creator/RealtimeAudioVis/readme.md

 Visable audio frequencies range from ~ 1Hz = 7kHz

+NOTE this will change in future versions.
+I'm thinking 1-20kHz maybe with logarithmic x scaling...

 The openGL version does not have any frame limiter in place, so the smoothing will be much less noticable that the SFML version.

 ### Design